-Understand that your 2 biggest allies are non-reactivity and making the decision to not provide an opposing force when it comes to your ex and any mutual friends you may have.
-If you want truly want to let your ex go and reach indifference all while being the girl that every ex girlfriend wants to be (the one that got away), commit to non reactivity.
-It will build rock solid self respect.
-React all you want on this blog – It makes my heart so happy to see readers all over the world meeting up, making friends and supporting one other.
-React here, not out there.
-Remember: the oxygen of the emotionally unavailable is reactivity.
+Understand that your two biggest allies are non-reactivity and making the decision to not provide an opposing force when it comes to your ex and any mutual friends you may have.
+If you want truly want to let your ex go and reach indifference, all while being the girl that every ex girlfriend wants to be (the one that got away), commit to non-reactivity.
+It will build unshakeable self-respect.
+React here in the comments, not out there.
+Remember: reactivity is the oxygen of emotionally unavailable people.
 Choose to mind your own business and opt out of the bullsh*t.

 How to let him go?
 Surrender.

 Surrender means letting go.
 Letting go of the unanswered questions (that you’ll never get the real answers to) and letting go of the happiness that YOU created through your projections.

 It’s realizing that toxic relationships have the best MOMENTS and deciding to let go of just that… MOMENTS.
 It’s the knowingness that you deserve more than mere flashes of light in eternal darkness – you deserve the omnipresent, bright light that true love will always be defined as.